ndk/cv_resume/README.md

   - Being responsible for creating a product roadmap, managing communication with stakeholders, and supporting successful product launches

   ##### Responsibilities:
+  - Contributing to the development of the flagman product of the company called Acronis Backup & Recovery
   - Improving the installation process
   - Raising the team of juniors engineers to a close-knit gang of mature experts with a solid background that sincerely cares about its work outcomes
   - Conducting code reviews